Protect Newton Trees

 -

-Thank you for your work on this crucial issue.
+Thank you for your work on the crucial issue of preserving trees.

 -

-All trees in Newton, including those in cemeteries, are part of our shared green infrastructure and a public good that must be regulated to protect public health and to mitigate the climate emergency.
+All trees in Newton, including those in cemeteries, are part of our shared green infrastructure and a public good that must be regulated to protect public health and to lessen impacts of the climate emergency on Newton residents.

 -